The month of May – Back-to-school day with unprecedented moments

 The classroom area, together with all specialized rooms and shared spaces, were disinfected before the back-to-school day.

-All preparations for the back-to-school day were carefully made, especially to ensure sanitation and hygiene and student safety.
-Schools conducted the disinfection of their entire classroom area, specialized rooms and shared spaces such as staircases, lobby, hallways, cafeteria, etc. All classroom equipment was checked and maintained before the students’ comeback.
+All preparations for the back-to-school day were carefully made, especially to ensure sanitation and hygiene, and student safety.
+Schools conducted the disinfection of their entire classrooms, function rooms, and shared spaces such as staircases, lobby, hallways, cafeterias, etc. All classroom equipment went under maintenance and were sanitized before the students’ returned.

 Like her colleagues, this teacher was decorating the classroom to welcome her students back to school after a long break.